readytensor/rt_vsdv_forecasting_datasets/README.md

 The Forecasting Survey project contains 20 datasets, two of which are synthetically generated, and the other 18 are publicly sourced.
 There are 5 variations generated for each dataset.
 These variations are created by varying the ratio of the total number of observations in the history to the forecast length.
 The 5 scenarios are history lengths equal to 2, 4, 6, 8, and 10 times the forecast length.
 Collectively, there are 6 versions of each dataset: the original dataset and 5 variations.
 This repository contains the original raw datasets and all scripts required to generate processed files for each of the 6 versions of all datasets.

-Processed files for the dataset versions are named with the following suffixes:

-- `_ratio_max`: Original full dataset
-- `_ratio_2`: Historical data length is truncated to be 2 times the forecast length
-- `_ratio_4`: Historical data length is truncated to be 4 times the forecast length
-- `_ratio_6`: Historical data length is truncated to be 6 times the forecast length
-- `_ratio_8`: Historical data length is truncated to be 8 times the forecast length
-- `_ratio_10`: Historical data length is truncated to be 10 times the forecast length

-The following files are generated for each version of each dataset. `<dataset_name>` refers to the name of the dataset including the suffixes mentioned above:

-- `<dataset_name>.csv`: The single CSV file containing the full data made of both training data, and test data representing the forecast horizon.
-This file is used to generate the train/test splits for the forecasting models.
-- `<dataset_name>_train.csv`: The training data file containing the data used to train the forecasting models.
-Dataset contains the id field, time field, target field.
-The file also contains any past covariates, future covariates, and/or static covariates, if present in the dataset.
-- `<dataset_name>_test.csv`: This is the test data file containing the data from the forecast horizon.
-It is used as an input to the prediction task.
-The file contains the id field, time field, future covariates, and static covariates.
-Note that the target field and past covariates (if any) are not included in this file.
-- `<dataset_name>_test_key.csv`: This is the test data file containing the data from the forecast horizon.
-Dataset contains the id field, time field, and the target field.
-It is used in evaluating forecast accuracy.
-- `<dataset_name>_schema_.json`: This is the schema file containing the metadata for the dataset.
-It is used to define the dataset schema on the Ready Tensor platform.
-The schema files are used by the forecasting models to parse and use the datasets for training and inference.

-The project is conducted on the Ready Tensor platform.
-Reference the following page for the specifications for forecasting datasets on Ready Tensor: [Forecasting Specifications](https://docs.readytensor.ai/model-categories/forecasting/contributing-models).

 ## Repository Structure

 The repository contains the following directories: